awasson/AVI-ELF-II/README.md

 More details to come...

 **An RCA Studio II Capable ELF II**\
 In development.
-Will require the VIP Keyboard for ELF II and secondary VIP Keyboard for ELF II + the Hyperboar or ELF II SD Card board.
+Will require the VIP Keyboard for ELF II and secondary VIP Keyboard for ELF II + the Hyperboard or ELF II SD Card board.
 More to come.

 ### Build Notes & Assembly Manual
 * [Detailed Assembly Notes](https://github.com/awasson/AVI-ELF-II/wiki/AVI-ELF-II-Detailed-Assembly-Notes)